-Always Apply the Parking Brake to Hold the Machine When Parked - Set the parking brake lever when parking the machine.
+Always Apply the Parking Brake or Brake Lock Up to Hold the Machine When Parked - Set the brake when parking the machine.
 If on a grade, block the wheels.

 Maintain the Correct Tire Inflation - Check the tire inflation pressure daily to provide the best operation and the longest tire life.
 Particular attention must be emphasized when checking hydroinflated tires as there is less volume of air to provide cushioning.